 SSH key authentication

-SSH is a great option if you've already got it set up on your system—just add a public key to Azure DevOps Services and clone your repos using SSH.
-If you don't have SSH set up on your computer, you should use personal access tokens and HTTPS instead - it's secure and easier to set up.
+SSH is a great option if you've already got it set up on your system—just add a public key to Azure DevOps and clone your repos using SSH.
+If you don't have SSH set up on your computer, you should use PATs and HTTPS instead - it's secure and easier to set up.